• Twitter

 Give users a stack of index cards or sticky notes.
 These can be employees or customers.
 Have them write out categories and subcategories that make sense.
 This is called a card-sorting test.
 In other words, have them write down products they would expect to find under each category.
 Try to get from top to bottom with as few clicks as possible.

-Website SEO taxonomy and taxonomy best practices
+Website taxonomy best practices and SEO

 A good web taxonomy helps your SEO.